 Pure Distilled Water is Better for Bones

-As I write in The Missing Link, drinking distilled water helps alkalize the body.
+As I write in the Osteoporosis Hydration Protocol, drinking distilled water helps alkalize the body.
 And water is vital for all cellular processes, including the process of bone remodeling.
 All water-soluble vitamins and minerals must have water to be absorbed.
 And pure water flushes toxins from your body, and getting rid of those poisons is essential to bone health.

 All this can be accomplished with the Waterwise 8800.
 And to make it easier for you to own your own countertop distiller, I’ve arranged for an exclusive Waterwise package for the Save Our Bones community that saves you money and lets you pay in four convenient installments.